Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Such breeders generally are eager to make profits and the earlier they send the puppy home, the better.
-A reputable breeder, on the other hand, knows for a fact, that for the puppy's physical and psychological well-being, it is imperative for the puppy to stay with its mother and litter mates until the puppy is at least 7-8 weeks old.
+A reputable breeder, on the other hand, knows for a fact that, for the puppy's physical and psychological well-being, it is imperative for the puppy to stay with its mother and litter mates until the puppy is at least 7-8 weeks old.
 Of course, this is not always the case.
-There are instances, where there is no other choice than taking the puppy to a new home early simple because it is orphaned.
+There are instances where there is no other choice than taking the puppy to a new home early, like when it is orphaned.

-Regardless of the causes, the repercussions of removing puppies too early may prove to be deleterious, and we will look at these problems more closely in the next paragraph.
+Regardless of the causes, the repercussions of removing puppies too early may prove to be deleterious.
+Let's look at these problems more closely.

 Puppies learn a variety of fundamental life lessons as they grow up along with their mother and litter-mates.
 Between the age of three and six weeks, puppies learn important behavioral patterns specific to dogs.
 For instance, through play they learn about different body postures and follow the lines of canine communication.
 Between five to seven weeks, puppies also learn how to inhibit their bite when playing, a very important life lesson which will affect the puppy's future behavior.